 Whilst analyzing large sets of data in Excel, eventually, you may need to count the number of words in a column.
-This article provides 5 useful methods on how to count words in an Excel column.
+This article provides 5 useful methods on how to count words in Excel column.

 Although Microsoft Excel does not offer any built-in functions to count the number of words, we can nonetheless, combine a few functions to develop a formula to count the words in a column.

-Let’s consider a dataset with 2 columns where the first column shows the Product ID, and the second column shows a list of the Best Selling Books.
+Let’s consider a dataset with 2 columns where the first column shows the Product ID, and the second column shows a list of the Best Seller Books.
 Now, we’ll use the dataset shown below (in B4:C13 cells) for the first, second, third, and fourth methods.

 So, let’s explore these methods one by one.

 1. Count the Number of Words in a Cell with LEN Function

 Here, C5 refers to the text The Black Swan (text argument).

 - In this formula, the SUBSTITUTE replaces all the spaces in the text in the C5 cell.